DHRI-Curriculum/Data-and-Ethics/sections/stages.md

 ## Processed/Transformed

-Processing data puts it into a state more readily available to analysis.
+Processing data puts it into a state more readily available for analysis.
 For instance it could be rendered as **structured data**.
 This can also take many forms, e.g., a table.

 Here are a few you're likely to come across, all representing the same data: